United States v. Shi: Trial and decision

 The Seychelles waived its jurisdiction.
 Instead, the United States federal government prosecuted Shi.
+Full Means Second Mate Xiong Yan Long initially argued through a lawyer that Shi should not be tried in a U.S. court since the murders and hijacking took place in international waters, but First Assistant U.S. Attorney Elliot Enoki stated that they had justification as the ship had intentionally set course for the United States after Shi was subdued and because first contact was with the U.S. Coast Guard.

 Shi was charged with one count of seizing control over a ship by force resulting in death, and two counts of performing an act of violence likely to endanger the safety of the ship resulting in death.
 After a jury trial before U.S. District Judge Helen W. Gillmor of the District of Hawaii, Shi was convicted and sentenced to 36 years in prison.

 The U.S. Attorney General did not authorize a death sentence in this case, although one had been requested by the prosecuting attorney.

 Shi appealed, challenging, among other things, the district court's jurisdiction.
 In 2008 the United States Court of Appeals for the Ninth Circuit, in an opinion by Judge Diarmuid F. O'Scannlain, rejected Shi's claims that he cannot be tried in the U.S. because piracy is subject to universal jurisdiction, and because Sec.
 2280 implements the Convention for the Suppression of Unlawful Acts Against the Safety of Maritime Navigation — to which the United States is a party – which expressly provides notice that prohibited conduct may be prosecuted by any state signatory.

 As of 2025, Shi, listed as "Lei Shi" in the Federal Bureau of Prisons (BOP) register under number 88784-022, is incarcerated at FCI Yazoo City Low in Mississippi.
 He is scheduled for release on July 6, 2033.